How to Choose the Right Restaurant Credit Card Processing Service for Your Business

 Concurrently, restaurateurs must meet the Payment Card Industry Data Security Standard (or PCI DSS).
 This exacting set of requirements helps to ensure that customers’ sensitive card information is protected throughout the transaction.
 In other words, the restaurant business must ensure its own PCI compliance.

-3. Budget-friendly pricing model
+3. Budget-friendly Pricing Model

 Each payment processing company operates with its own pricing model.
 In addition to monthly fees, restaurants may be subject to a long list of additional service fees.
-Examples include a statement fee, annual fee, batch fee, PCI compliance fee, and chargeback fee, among others.
+Examples include a statement fee, annual fee, batch fee, PCI compliance fee, cancellation fee, and chargeback fee, among others.

 Each payment processor uses one of four well-known rate structures.
 Each model has different implications for small business owners, including restaurant operators.